reTHINK-project/specs/group-communication/readme.md

 ## 2. Top view call flows

-<p align="justify">Figure 2 illustrates top level view of how this call flows might look like.
+Figure 2 illustrates top level view of how this call flows might look like.
-This call flow involves Hyperty conference of Client A (we can call him initiator) running on runtime browser A, hyperty conference of client B, Message Node(just relay no processing), Kurento media server, and Hyperty conference server running on Runtime Node as signaling server relaying messages between them.</p>
+This call flow involves Hyperty conference of Client A (we can call him initiator) running on runtime browser A, hyperty conference of client B, Message Node(just relay no processing), Kurento media server, and Hyperty conference server running on Runtime Node as signaling server relaying messages between them.

 ![../dynamic-view/group-communication/Top-Level-View](../dynamic-view/group-communication/Top-Level-View.png)
 <p align="center">